wittedtech/Interview-Prep-Guide/Topic-Wise-Prep/General-Java.md

 10. Can we override the static method?
 11. Write a Program to find the duplicates in an array using stream API.
 12. Explain Throw, throws, and throwable keywords in Java.

+# Java Platform

+1. Why is Java so popular?
+2. What is platform independence?
+3. What is bytecode?
+4. Compare JDK vs JVM vs JRE
+5. What are the important differences between C++ and Java?
+6. What is the role for a classloader in Java?